My car insurance has been cancelled: What next?

 When you take out cover with an insurance provider, you’re required to give them a full and honest account of your driving and car insurance history.
 You should always be honest with your insurer, as if you need to claim and they find you’ve lied or withheld information they’ll likely void your policy.

-Insurance providers have access to the Claims and Underwriting Exchange database, on which they can check a driver’s history of claims and incidents - so they’ll be able to verify your information.
+Insurance providers have access to the Claims and Underwriting Exchange (CUE) database, on which they can check a driver’s history of claims and incidents, so they’ll be able to verify your information.
 Trying to reduce your premiums by lying to your insurer isn’t worth the risk and potential cost of ending up without cover when you need it.

 Committing any type of car insurance fraud, such as fronting, lying about a stolen vehicle, or deliberately causing an accident, will generally lead to your insurer voiding your policy.
-Not only this, but you may also end up on a database for those who’ve committed fraud and had their insurance cancelled, which can make getting cover in the future more difficult.
+You may also end up on a database for those who’ve committed fraud and had their insurance cancelled, which can make getting cover in the future more difficult.

 Telematics insurance allows your provider to monitor certain aspects of your driving, and showing good habits can lead to reduced premiums in the future.
-However, the reverse is also true - if you drive irresponsibly you’ll likely see a rise in premiums, but if you make serious or frequent poor decisions it can lead to your policy being cancelled.
+However, the reverse is also true - if you drive irresponsibly you’ll likely see a rise in premiums.
+If you make serious or frequent poor decisions it can lead to your policy being cancelled.

-If you believe your insurance was cancelled unfairly, or you weren’t to blame for the incident that resulted in the cancellation, your first port of call should be your insurer - get in touch and give your side.
-If they won’t budge and you want to take it further, you should contact the Financial Ombudsman
+Yes, if you believe your insurance was cancelled unfairly, or you weren’t to blame for the incident that resulted in the cancellation, you should get in touch with your insurer and give your side.
+If they won’t reinstate your insurance you should follow their complaints process.
+If you’re still unhappy with their response you can contact the Financial Ombudsman.

 Will insurance companies check if my car insurance has been cancelled?

-Yes, car insurance companies are likely to check on your entire driving and claims history - so you should be honest when giving information to your insurer or potential insurer.
+Yes, car insurance companies are likely to check your driving and claims history so you should be honest when giving information to your insurer or potential insurer.

 Do I have to declare if I was previously refused for car insurance?

-Yes, while insurers might not always ask this question, you must declare if you’ve ever been refused car insurance if you are asked.
+Yes, you must declare if you’ve ever been refused car insurance if you are asked.
 Otherwise, you risk being refused again, or having your policy cancelled if you need to claim.

 Will I be able to take out car insurance if my policy was cancelled, voided or refused?

-You will still be able to take out cover - in fact, you must if you want to keep using your car.
+Yes, you will still be able to take out cover (and you must if you want to keep using your car).
 However, it’s likely that you’ll struggle to find an insurer that will cover you as some refuse to provide insurance to those who’ve had previous cancellations or refusals.

-You might have to look for specialist cover, and in any case you’re likely to pay more in premiums.
+You might have to look for specialist cover, and you’re likely to pay higher premiums.

-How long will a cancelled insurance policy stay on my record?
+How long does a cancelled insurance policy stay on my record?

 Will I be affected as a named driver on a cancelled car insurance policy?